canonical/microcloud/doc/how-to/initialize.md

    Additional machines can always be added at a later point in time.
    See {ref}`howto-add` for more information.
-1. Select the IP address that you want to use for MicroCloud's internal traffic (see {ref}`microcloud-networking-intracluster`).
+1. Select the IP address that you want to use for MicroCloud's internal traffic (see {ref}`reference-requirements-network-interfaces-intracluster`).
    MicroCloud automatically detects the available addresses (IPv4 and IPv6) on the existing network interfaces and displays them in a table.

    You must select exactly one address.